stacks-archive/blockstack.org/common/markdown/roadmap.md

-### 2020
+### 2020 Q3-Q4

-- Launch of full-scale Stacks mining.
 - Launch of App Mining registration and voting directly on Stacks blockchain.
-- Launch of community elections for App Mining App Reviewers.
-- Release of Gaia storage upgrade, making Gaia even more decentralized and censorship-resistant.
+- Release of Stacks Wallet V4 with faster, cheaper transactions.

+### 2020 Q1-Q2

+- Increase App Mining STX payouts to a target of $1,000,000 per month.
+- Complete Stacks V2 hardfork with new consensus algorithm, simple client verification, higher throughput, smart contracts, and app specific tokens.
+- Release of Clarity on mainnet allowing fully-featured smart contracts and in-app financial services.
+- Grow to first million users on the Blockstack network (Milestone 2).
 - Release of anonymous analytics API to report on app usage, growth, and retention.
-- Release of core consumer utility apps for Blockstack ID such as profile management, address book, and file explorer.
+- Launch of iOS and Android apps for Blockstack authentication.

-### 2019 Q3–Q4

-- Hardfork to new consensus algorithm: Simple client verification, higher throughput, and smart contracts.
-- Release ability to create app-specific economies through app tokens.
-- Launch of fully-featured smart contracting support in the Stacks blockchain, allowing for financial services functionality in apps.
-- Begin paying STX to Blockstack app ecosystem developers via App Mining
 - Launch ability to publish apps via Blockstack Naming System vs. DNS.
+- Launch of Mining Pilot on Stacks V2 mainnet.

+### 2019 Q3

+- Raised ~$23M in SEC-qualified token offering and Asian strategic funding round.
+- Announced [Asian strategic funding round](https://blog.blockstack.org/strategic-asian-investors-blockstack/) led by Hashkey and SNZ.
-- Launch of iOS and Android apps for Blockstack authentication.
+- Reached 250 independent apps built on Blockstack
-- Host Blockstack Summit 2019, the annual flagship event.
+- Began paying STX to ecosystem developers participating in App Mining.
+- Launched Stacks V2 testnet with transaction and smart contract support.
+- Announced partnership with Lambda School with the goal of teaching Blockstack to thousands of student developers.
+- Released developer preview of Collections, a protocol for cross-app data sharing on Gaia.
+- Released Stackit tutorial, covering all aspects of Blockstack app development.

+---

 ### 2019 Q2

-- Blockstack Token LLC files publicly for Reg A qualification for proposed $50M token sale.
-- Announce plan to pay $1,000,000 each month to Blockstack app ecosystem developers.
+- Opened the first SEC qualified token sale in US history.
+- Announced $1M STX/month target for ecosystem developers participating in App Mining.
-- 100 Blockstack apps built on Blockstack.
+- Reached 176 independent apps built on Blockstack.
-- Release of Clarity smart contract SDK and tutorials.
+- Announced developer preview of Clarity smart contract language, including SDK, documentation, and tutorials.
-- Form dedicated QA team, automated testing, pre-release process for core libraries.
-- Release of technical whitepaper 2.0 covering latest full-stack architecture of Blockstack.
-- Release of in-depth report on the future of Stacks token economics.
-- Addition of cross-app data sharing Collections functionality to Gaia.

----
+- Published the [Blockstack Whitepaper 2.0](https://blog.blockstack.org/announcing-the-blockstack-whitepaper-2-0/), building on two years of R&D and peer-reviewed research.
+Available in English, Korean, Chinese, Japanese, and Spanish.
+- Launched first Can’t Be Evil contest hosted with Product Hunt, Lightning Network, DevPost, and Dapp.com.

 ### 2019 Q1

-- Release of prototype virtual machine (VM) for Stacks smart contracting language.
-- Release of new consensus algorithm for Stacks blockchain v2 (SIP-001).
-- Release of Radiks which provides data indexing on top of Gaia.
 - Feb App Mining results included 57 user-ready apps.
 - TryMyUI added as App Reviewer to App Mining.
+- Released prototype virtual machine (VM) for Stacks smart contracting language.
+- Released new consensus algorithm for Stacks blockchain v2 (SIP-001).
+- Released Radiks which provides data indexing on top of Gaia.

 ### 2018 Q4